-As a relationship counsellor I am witnessing firsthand how the ongoing pandemic is affecting our relationships.
+As a relationship counselor in Sydney I am witnessing firsthand how the ongoing pandemic is affecting our relationships.

 It does come down to resilience.
 What is resilience and how do we build more resilience in ourselves and in our relationships, you may ask?